History, tourist information, and nearby accommodation

-One one of the original four towers still stands, topped with a later conical roof and bristling with machicolations.
-It looks for all the world like a fairy tale castle tower, so much so that you almost expect to see a Disney fairy princess at the upper window of the tower.
+Only one of the original four towers still stands, topped with a later conical roof and bristling with machicolations.
+It looks for all the world like a fairytale castle tower, so much so that you almost expect to see a Disney fairy princess at the upper window of the tower.

-The tower is connected to a later Elizabethan manor, built by the Darrell family.
-Thomas Darrell ownred the castle in the late 16th century, at a a time when Catholicism was illegal.
+The tower is connected to a later Elizabethan manor house, built by the Darrell family.
+Thomas Darrell owned the castle in the late 16th century, at a time when Catholicism was illegal.
 For seven years between 1591-1598 Darrell harboured a Catholic priest in a secret chamber inside the castle.
-On one occasion the priest, a Jesuit named Father Richard Blount, was forced to flee over a wall and across the moat to escape a raid by the authorities.
+You can see the secret chamber, hidden behind a cupboard door set into the stairwell.

 An east range was built by William Darrell around 1630, possibly to a design by Inigo Jones.
-Darrell had most of the medieval castle pulled down and connected his new house to the surving tower.
+Darrell had most of the medieval castle pulled down and connected his new house to the surviving tower.
 The manor followed the same route to decay as the medieval castle, and together they form the centrepiece of a magnificent hillside garden.

 Visiting Scotney Castle

-Some of that 'prettiness' is forced; its a delibert attempt by Edward Hussey to create a picturesque landscape, but in this case it works so well that you don't mind if Hussey accentuated the ruined state of the medieval castle and Elizabethan manor for artistic effect.
+Some of that 'prettiness' is forced; it's a deliberate attempt by Edward Hussey to create a picturesque landscape, but in this case, it works so well that you don't mind if Hussey accentuated the ruined state of the medieval castle and Elizabethan manor for artistic effect.
 It works!
 I've seldom seen a more wonderfully romantic English castle.

-England, TN3 8JN
+Address: Lamberhurst, Tunbridge Wells, Kent, England, TN3 8JN

 Attraction Type: Castle